All emotions are important.

 Whether it’s joy and excitement or anger and frustration.
 All are important to feel and acknowledge.

 Having BPD this has always been tough for me.
 Really tough.
-BPD has mean that I have only ever wanted to show and express feelings of happiness and being well.
+BPD has meant that I have only ever wanted to show and express feelings of happiness and being well.
 I did this through fear of judgement and abandonment.
 If I was to show fear or sadness it would only be if there were others around me doing the same and I felt it would be acceptable.
 If I thought it was safe and I wouldn’t be thought of as a ‘weirdo’.

 Anger is one emotion that I very rarely ever showed.
 I was extremely ashamed of feeling any anger.
 Any at all.
 I would always internalise it.
 Due to being around a lot of anger throughout my youth I promised myself I would never allow any anger at all into my life.
 I know realise that this is completely impossible and unhealthy.
 The only time anger would ever rear it’s ugly head would be when I had held it in for so long that I exploded.
 Often leading to self harm and even damaging my property.
 Not good.
 Not healthy.